martbhell/wasthereannhlgamelastnight/README.md

  * Choosing background color - would be sweet if it could do HTML5 so users can choose themselves too like in https://www.w3schools.com/colors/colors_picker.asp
  * games include preseason - if this is a problem let me know!
  * add a calendar selection too near the menu?
- * proper logging
-    * Don't print to stdout - https://cloud.google.com/appengine/docs/standard/python/logs/#Python_writing_application_logs
-    * We no longer print to stdout, so some imports could be removed?
-    * could be nice if one could get debug errors to the browser console, rather than having to run the local app_devserver
-    * Right now there's a few in the cloud console logs.
-More could be added
  * dynamically generate a sitemap.xml
  * Réal Names of cities:
    * querying Montréal Canadiens (so with the acute accent) is not currently working.
 Before https://github.com/martbhell/wasthereannhlgamelastnight/issues/9 MTL did not work at all
    * querying St. Louis Blues (so with the .) is not currently working.
 Without the dot and spaces work.
    * Ideally we would use the real names and not remove bad chars in the schedule ( in update_schedule.py )
  * improve testing
-   * assert that we are redirected to update_schedule
    * update schedule_testing and then verify it / validate json
    * performance testing
    * lint javascript,css,html